kroonhorstdino/DungeonGame/README.md

 # **DUNGEON GAME**

-Unfinished roguelike dungeon crawler game
-WIP Dungeon layout generation is in place.
-Amount and size parameters for rooms can be specified
+Unfinished roguelike dungeon crawler game with simple layout generation in place.
+Amount and size parameters for rooms and a seed can be specified.

 ***